What if I told you that you could go on a three and a half week vacation for less than $100 a day?

 Too good to be true?
 Not at all.

 My friend Michael and his wife did just that.

-For about $3,400, they visited Hawaii, Tokyo, the Philippines, and even slipped in a safari in South Africa and time in Cape Town.
+For about $3,400 (the cost of an engagement ring!), they visited Hawaii, Tokyo, the Philippines, and even slipped in a safari in South Africa and time in Cape Town.

 I didn't believe it either… until he outlined everything.

 Michael, who writes about travel hacking at his blog The Honeymoon Guy, shares his exact strategy with you.

 This includes the rewards programs he joined, and the exact credit cards he applied for, plus his approach too.
 As I'm sure you know, promotional offers change all the time but his approach is solid gold.
 Use it to plan your next whirlwind vacation, whether it's for a honeymoon or some other special occasion.